 9: “The Jem’Hadar” Season 2, Episodes 26

 Season two of Deep Space Nine had one purpose: get you thinking about The Dominion and what they might be.
-We learn that they’re big and powerful through the course of the season but we never really get a sense of just how big and powerful they really are.
+We learn that they’re big and powerful through the season, but we never really get a sense of just how big and powerful they really are.
 When Sisko is captured, Star Fleet sends the Galaxy-class starship Odyssey into the Gamma Quadrant to find him.

-At the same time a Jem’Hadar ship comes to Deep Space Nine and beams one soldier to Ops who delivers a message: The Dominion has eliminated a Bajoran colony within their space.
+At the same time, a Jem’Hadar ship comes to Deep Space Nine and beams one soldier to Ops, who delivers a message: The Dominion has eliminated a Bajoran colony within their space.

 Jem’Hadar: “Here is a list of vessels we’ve destroyed for violating our territory.”